hnhkfcy/Smart-Pets-Feeder/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is the Embedded system project of  team 15 in the university of Glasgow.
+This is the Embedded system project of  team 15 in the university of Glasgow. we need to more details

 ### Prerequisites